Bartender

 Did you ever find yourself playing therapist to customers, like we see in the movies?

-Asked by mouse-y almost 12 years ago
+Asked by mouse-y over 12 years ago

 When I got bored, I’d go into the "tell me anything" mode.
 People will tell you some weird shit.
 You have to be careful with it, though, because if business picks up, they still want you to play therapist.